Shoulder of Road Accidents

 New Mexico follows the rule of pure comparative negligence.
 This means the jury will determine the total amount of damages but reduce the recovery by the plaintiff’s percentage of fault, if any.
 However, unless the plaintiff is entirely at fault, he or she likely will still be able to recover at least some damages.
 If the jury determines the total damages are $100,000, but the victim was 20% at fault, he or she may be able to recover up to $80,000 from the other driver.

 What if your loved one was killed in a shoulder accident?
 The requirements for wrongful death claims are found in the New Mexico Wrongful Death Act.
 Under this law, a personal representative, often a family member, is appointed to file the case.
 The personal representative then may seek damages on behalf of a surviving spouse, children, or parents.
 In New Mexico, compensation for survivors in a wrongful death action often includes pain and suffering, lost earnings, loss of guidance, household services, loss of society and companionship, and the value of the decedent’s life separate from his or her earning capacity (also known as hedonic damages).
 In some cases, it may be necessary to retain an economic expert to place a value on these damages.

 Seek Legal Guidance in Albuquerque after a Motor Vehicle Accident

-If you are injured due to a careless driver in Albuquerque or the surrounding communities, you should consult a motor vehicle collision attorney before talking to the insurer for the at-fault driver.
+If you are injured due to a careless driver in New Mexico, you should consult an Albuquerque personal injury attorney before talking to the insurer for the at-fault driver.
 Contact the Fine Law Firm via our online form or call us at (505) 243-4541 to set up a free consultation.
 We also assist injured individuals in Rio Rancho and other areas of New Mexico.